In a Nutshell: Who I am and What I Offer

-- Author of 16 books and hundreds of children’s magazine pieces
+- Author of 20 books, educational materials, and hundreds of children’s magazine pieces

 - Story developer and author for STEM-based comic book series